That Girl Cooks Healthy

 • Don't worry if some of the seeds come apart, this is completely normal.

-• When forming the balls, your hands maybe become sticky overtime, so wash in between intervals if needed.
+• When forming the balls, your hands maybe become sticky overtime, so use gloves if needed.

 • Tamarind is also known as sampaloc/tamarindo